unicfdlab/libAcoustics/README.md

 * OpenFOAM+ v.1812 is in the [digitef-dev-1812 branch](https://github.com/unicfdlab/libAcoustics/tree/digitef-dev-1812) of the repository
 * OpenFOAM+ v.1912 is in the [digitef-dev-1912 branch](https://github.com/unicfdlab/libAcoustics/tree/digitef-dev-1912) of the repository
 * OpenFOAM+ v.2012 is in the [digitef-dev-2012 branch](https://github.com/unicfdlab/libAcoustics/tree/digitef-dev-2012) of the repository
+* OpenFOAM+ v.2112 is in the [digitef-dev-2112 branch](https://github.com/unicfdlab/libAcoustics/tree/digitef-dev-2112) of the repository

 # Published materials related to libAcoustics library
 [To the contents](#Contents)